 38. As for the tree nearby to the burnt-out stump that SC Kemp thought might have displayed evidence of lightning strike damage, Mr Woods took a different view.
 He thought the tree had the appearance of fire having climbed up the fibrous bark trunk to produce the charred effect that SC Kemp had observed.
-This is evident in the photograph below.
+1869 This is evident in the photograph below.

-referred to by Senior Constable Kemp, which shows continuation of the burnt bark from below (highlighted by red arrow), a result of fire travelling vertically up the external section of bark.
-(Refers to Statement of Gerry Kemp, FETS Senior Constable, NSW Police: Photograph 3 page 5').
+Figure 4.
+Image of fire damaged section of standing tree (highlighted by green arrows) referred to by Senior Constable Kemp, which shows continuation of the burnt bark from below (highlighted by red arrow), a result of fire travelling vertically up the external section of bark.
+(Refers to Statement of Gerry Kemp, FETS Senior Constable, NSW Police: 'Photograph' 3 page 5').